 Application Procedures for Veterans Benefits

 - After taking the placement test, and transcripts have arrived in the Admissions and Records Office, an appointment should be made to see a Veterans Counselor to receive a Student Educational Plan (SEP).
-The phone number to the Counseling and Advisement Office is (626) 914-8530.
-The student should ask for a Veterans Counselor.
+Call the Veterans Success Center to make an appointment, 626-852-6421.

 - Selected Reserve and National Guard personnel must submit a Notice of Basic Eligibility (VA form DD-2384).
 Your reserve or guard unit will issue this form.